gregorio de masi

 "In the world of Gregorio de Masi... painted images of whales and shipwrecks; patterns of dark stained wood; and sections of copper piping all mesh together in a dreamlike combination of the organic and industrial." - All The City Lights

-We moved to Thousand Oaks, California in the late nineties where I finished high school and went to California Lutheran University double majoring in Fine Arts and Sociology.
-Throughout my culture shock transition to the U.S. I was fortunate to have a few great art teachers who gave me the space and materials I needed to develop at my own pace in my own independent study.
+I moved to Southern California in the late nineties with my parents while my older brother stayed in England to attend University.
+My father applied for his green card and had finally been approved to move to the United States.
+I completed my last two years of high school then attended a small liberal arts University, double majoring in Fine Arts and Sociology.
+Throughout my culture shock transition to the States I was fortunate enough to have a few free-spirited art teachers who gave me the space and materials I needed to develop at my own pace in my own independent studies.

 After college I pursued my childhood dream and worked in Hollywood on feature films in the Art Department.
-I was also working in the costume department for Broadway touring shows (Cats, Mamma Mia, The Full Monty, Stomp), and designing costumes for my alma mater's main stage theatrical productions.
+I was also working in the costume department for Broadway touring shows (Cats, Mamma Mia, Stomp, The Full Monty, 42nd Street, and many others), and designing costumes for my alma mater's main stage theatrical productions.

-I took a job in San Francisco in the print catalog industry, working logistics of photo shoots for a major high-end furniture catalog retailer.
-While working there I was also designing costumes for San Francisco theatre companies, designing graphics for nightclubs and theatres, as well as live painting at nightclubs and music festivals on evenings and weekends.
-When the recession hit, a series of promising graphic design, illustration and painting opportunities were unfolding, so I went freelance full-time.
+In the mid 2000’s I took a job in San Francisco in the print catalog industry, working logistics of catalog photography shoots for Williams-Sonoma, Pottery Barn, and West Elm.
+While working there during the days, at night and on the weekends I was designing costumes for San Francisco theatre companies, designing marketing materials for nightclubs and theatres, as well as live painting at music festivals, concert venues, and clubs.
+After the recession hit, a series of promising graphic design, illustration and painting opportunities were unfolding and I made the leap to freelance full-time.

-Always eager to learn new techniques, processes and materials, I’ve most recently been self teaching 3D digital sculpting and digital music production.
+With a never-ending drive to learn new creative techniques, processes and materials, I have most recently been self-teaching digital 3D sculpting and digital music production.

-NEWSPAPER INTERVIEW - "THE ART OF THE OAKLAND HUSTLE", EAST BAY EXPRESS
+VIDEO INTERVIEW - "THE ART OF THE OAKLAND HUSTLE"